Start9Labs/documentation/site/source/learn/media/podcasts.rst

     :image: https://www.agoristnexus.com/wp-content/uploads/2021/11/paste-147-750x450.png
     :anchor: Agorist Nexus

-    In this episode Brandon and Dag speak with Matt Hill of Start9 Labs about securing your own data with Embassy
+    In this episode Brandon and Dag speak with Matt Hill of Start9 Labs about securing your own data with StartOS

 .. topic-box::
     :title: November 22, 2021 - Episode #287: StartOS v0.3.0, building out the independent stack, and philosophy with Matt Hill